zulip/zulip-desktop/CONTRIBUTING.md

 Thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to Zulip Electron Desktop Client.
+The following is a set of guidelines for contributing to Zulip's desktop Client.
 These are just guidelines, not rules, so use your best judgement and feel free to propose changes to this document in a pull request.

 ## Getting Started